 You can use the headings below to explore the levels of performance, risk factors and disease prevalence in Wakefield:

 A service review was conducted in May 2019, to assess the success of the current service and whether there are any inequalities in service delivery and outcomes.
 You can read the summary report here: NHS Health Check Summary May 2019.

 There was also a service review conducted in 2016 – you can read the report here: NHS Health Checks Summary report Dec 2016

 Following a period of service re-design, which included looking at the patient feedback we had received, Public Health specified the following requirements for the NHS Health Checks programme:

-From January 2017 the NHS Health Check programme in Wakefield is managed by West Wakefield Health and Wellbeing:
+Since January 2018 the NHS Health Check programme in Wakefield has been managed by Conexus Healthcare Limited: